Set up an appliance for servers in a VMware environment

 - In the vSphere Client console, select File > Deploy OVF Template.

-- In the Deploy OVF Template Wizard, select Source, and then enter the location of the OVA file.
+- In the Deploy OVF Template Wizard, select Source, and enter the location of the OVA file.

 - In Name, enter a name for the server.
 In Location, select the inventory object in which the server will be hosted.

 - In Host/Cluster, select the host or cluster on which the server will run.

 - In Storage, select the storage destination for the server.